Daniel-Brai/Jetei/README.md

    git clone https://github.com/Daniel-Brai/Jetei.git
    ```

-3. **Configure credentials**: Navigate to the base directory of the Jetei project, configure the empty credentials found in the `.env.local` file in  a `.env` file.
+3. **Configure credentials**: Navigate to the base directory of the Jetei project, configure the credentials found in the `.env.example` file in  a `.env` file.

 4. **Run the application**: Start up Docker on your local machine and navigate to the base directory of the Jetei.
 Use the following command to start the application: